 What is considered “Recent Trauma and Intense Pain”?

 A recent trauma, distressing loss, or event could be many things, ranging from a breakup, divorce, job loss, accident, death, natural disaster, health crisis, violent event, unexpected shock, or feeling blindsided by pain.
 What’s important is to try to reach out as soon as possible after the event happened (ideally within 3 months).
 In terms of the “degree” of distress, sometimes we feel intense pain about things that might seem “small” in comparison to other things, but they plague us, nonetheless.
-If you feel acute stress or pain, please reach out to us to see if it is a fit for our Recent Trauma and Intense Pain EMDR Intensive if a good fit for your needs.
+If you feel acute stress or pain, please reach out to explore if a Recent Trauma and Intense Pain EMDR Intensive if a good fit for your needs.

 Do you offer weekly, ongoing psychotherapy or only EMDR therapy intensives?